jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

     idev -N 1 -n 1 -p rtx-dev -t 02:00:00

-This will request a **single compute node (-N 1 -n 1)** in the **rtx-dev** partition/queue **(-p)** for a time length of **two hours (-t 02:00:00).**
-The rtx-dev queue is specifically for the NVIDIA RTX-5000 GPU compute nodes on Frontera systems, which are compatible with CUDA and Pytorch by extension.
-To determine the queues and hardware specifications of TACC's HPC systems, see our `website <https://tacc.utexas.edu/systems/all/>`_ for more information.

 .. note:
     If we don't specifically request 1 compute node beforehand, when we run the multigpu_torchrun.py script, the program will run it on every GPU available.
 This may affect others using the GPU nodes on Frontera.